On equilibrium states of fluid membranes: Introduction

 \section{Introduction}

-Motivated by applications in cell biology there has been an extensive research on studying equilibrium configurations of fluid membranes, their stability and transformations; see e.g. \cite{deuling1976curvature,jenkins1977static,peterson1985instability,seifert1991shape,seifert1995morphology,seifert1997configurations,deserno2015fluid}.
-A now classical energetic approach to describe the statics and dynamics of fluid membranes was pioneered by Canham~\cite{canham1970minimum} and Helfrich~\cite{helfrich1973elastic}.
-According to Canham--Helfrich theory an equilibrium shape of membrane minimizes a curvature energy functional subject to possible constraints.
+Motivated by applications in cell biology, there has been extensive research on studying equilibrium configurations of fluid membranes, their stability, and transformations\cite{deuling1976curvature,jenkins1977static,peterson1985instability,seifert1991shape,seifert1995morphology,seifert1997configurations,deserno2015fluid}.
+A now-classical energetic approach to describe the statics and dynamics of fluid membranes was pioneered by Canham~\cite{canham1970minimum} and Helfrich~\cite{helfrich1973elastic}.
+According to the Canham--Helfrich theory, an equilibrium shape of a membrane minimizes a curvature energy functional subject to possible constraints.

 More complex models account for in-plane fluidity exhibited by the membranes.
-In a continuum based modeling approach, the membrane is represented by a \emph{material surface} which supports a density flow and may deform driven by both elastic and hydrodynamic forces.
-The development, analysis and application of such models to numerical simulation of fluid membranes dynamics is an area of active recent research~\cite{arroyo2009,hu2007continuum,rangamani2013interaction,barrett2015numerical,jankuhn2018incompressible,nitschke2019hydrodynamic,torres2019modelling,reuther2020numerical,krause2022numerical}.
-A system of equations governing the motion of fluid membrane is then consists of the surface Navier--Stokes equations coupled with an elasticity model and posed on a time-dependent surface, which evolution is defined by the hydrodynamic part of the solution; see Sec.~\ref{sectmodel} for further details.
-The governing equations represent the conservation of momentum so that a steady state of the system is the mechanical equilibrium.
-While the existing research on fluid-elastic deformable surfaces mainly addresses the system evolution, in the present study we are interested in equilibrium configurations.
+In a continuum-based modeling approach, the membrane is represented by a \emph{material surface} that supports a density flow and may deform driven by both elastic and hydrodynamic forces.
+The development and analysis {of continuum-based models and their application to} numerical simulation of fluid membrane dynamics is an area of active research~\cite{hu2007continuum,arroyo2009,rangamani2013interaction,barrett2015numerical,jankuhn2018incompressible,nitschke2019hydrodynamic,voigt2019fluid,reuther2020numerical,sahu2020arbitrary,krause2022numerical}.
+In Ref.\cite{torres2019modelling}, such models of elastic fluid thin sheets were given the name \emph{fluid deformable surfaces}.

+A system of equations governing the motion of {fluid deformable surfaces} consists of the surface Navier-Stokes equations coupled with an elasticity model and posed on a time-dependent surface, while the surface evolution is defined by the hydrodynamic part of the solution; see Sec.~\ref{sectmodel} for further details.
+The governing equations represent the conservation of momentum so that a steady state of the system is a mechanical equilibrium.
+Existing research on {fluid deformable} surfaces mainly addresses the system evolution, {with only a few papers addressing the problem numerically \cite{rangamani2013interaction,rodrigues2015semi,torres2019modelling,reuther2020numerical,krause2022numerical}, among which Refs.\cite{reuther2020numerical,krause2022numerical} considered relaxation to equilibrium.} In the present study, we are interested in equilibrium configurations.